 • If a mole or mark is on the left labia, then this indicates that its owner is endowed with natural charm.

-• The presence of a nevus on the right labia means a huge intelligence.
-Moles on the small and large labia portend the birth of beautiful and smart children.
+• The presence of a nevus on the right labia means enormous intelligence.
+Moles on the labia minora and majora foretell the birth of beautiful and intelligent children.

-• A black mole on the labia indicates an imperious character.
-Such a person sets a goal and always achieves his goal.
+• A black mole on the labia indicates a domineering character.
+Such a person sets a goal for himself and always achieves his goal.
 People with such marks are always ready to defend their happiness and love, without renouncing their loved ones.

-• Red moles on the labia of women speak of her stormy temperament, amorousness, inconstancy.
+• Red moles on a woman’s labia indicate her stormy temperament, amorousness, and inconstancy.

 Questions and answers